EPW80/CPSC-349-Covid-19-Dashboard/README.md

 ## Overview

-The COVID-19 Dashboard serves as a practical tool for visualizing various statistics related to the COVID-19 pandemic that originated from China.
+The COVID-19 Dashboard serves as a practical tool for visualizing various statistics related to the COVID-19 pandemic that originated in China.
 It has been developed with a focus on integrating external REST APIs, presenting data through graphical representations, and ensuring a responsive user interface.

 ## Technology Stack